stripe/tracer-objc/README.md

 @end
 ```

+Testing complex async behavior is hard, especially if you don't control the source of behavior.

-Tracer lets you record the behavior of `ThatThing` as a trace:
+Tracer lets you **record** the behavior of `ThatThing` as a trace:

 ```objective-c
 ThatThing *thing = [ThatThing new];